polterguy/polterguy.github.io/index.md

 * Qoder
 * Grok

-The above is just of what I've tried it with, but it should work with everything having MCP support.
+The above is just some of what I've tried it with, but it should work with everything having MCP support.
 Below is a video where I'm using Claude Code to create an embeddable AI chatbot, with a landing page, and a _"widget"_ which is kind of like a micro app inside the chat stream itself.

 <iframe style="margin-left: auto; margin-right: auto; width: 560px; max-width: 100%; display: block;" width="560" height="315" src="https://www.youtube.com/embed/GExHc4k8GiU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>